Marines: Syria

-Taiwan (ROC)
+Taiwan

-With the size of about 9,000 personnel, the Taiwanese (Republic of China) Marine Corps is responsible for amphibious combat, counter-landing, and reinforcement of Taiwan and surrounding islands (such as Kinmen, Wuchiu, Matsu Islands, and Pratas Island, etc.), defense of Naval facilities, and also functions as a rapid reaction force (special service company) and a strategic reserve.
+Officially the Republic of China but referred to colloquially as Taiwan, the state's military has a naval infantry force known by the English name the Republic of China Marine Corps which was established in 1914 in mainland China following the 1911 Revolution and is the amphibious branch of the Republic of China Navy.
+It fled with the other ROC forces to Formosa following the Kuomintang's defeat in the Chinese Civil War.
+They are responsible for amphibious combat, counter-landing, reinforcement of Taiwan and surrounding islands (such as Kinmen, Wuchiu, Matsu Islands, Pratas Island, etc.), and defense of Naval facilities.
+It also functions as a rapid reaction force (special service company) and a strategic reserve.

 Thailand

-Royal Thai Marine Corps (RTMC) is the naval infantry sub-branch of the Royal Thai Navy.The Royal Thai Marine Corps was founded in 1932, when the first battalion was formed with the assistance of the United States Marine Corps.
+Royal Thai Marine Corps (RTMC) is the naval infantry subbranch of the Royal Thai Navy.
+The Royal Thai Marine Corps was founded in 1932, when the first battalion was formed with the assistance of the United States Marine Corps.
 It was expanded to a regiment in 1940 and was in action against communist guerrillas throughout the 1950s and 1960s.
-During the 1960s the United States Marine Corps assisted in its expansion into a brigade.
-The Royal Thai Marine Corps saw action on the Malaysian border in the 1970s, and has now been increased to four brigades.
+During the 1960s, the United States Marine Corps assisted in its expansion into a brigade.
+The Royal Thai Marine Corps saw action on the Malaysian border in the 1970s and has now been increased to four brigades.

 Tonga

-The Royal Tongan Marines is a sub-unit of the Tongan Maritime Force, which itself is a branch of the Tonga Defence Services.
-It is a single battalion-sized group composed of a Headquarters Company and three Light Infantry Companies.
+The Royal Tongan Marines is a sub-unit of the Tongan Land Force, which itself is a branch of the His Majesty's Armed Forces of Tonga.
+It is a Company sized group composed of a Headquarters and three Light Infantry Platoons.